-Abstract: The U.S. Fish and Wildlife Service, working with partners, annually assesses the population status and harvest of four populations of Sandhill cranes: the Mid-continent, Rocky Mountain, Lower Colorado River Valley, and Eastern populations.
-The annual indices to abundance of the Mid-Continent Population (MCP) of sandhill cranes had been relatively stable from 1982 to the mid-2000s.
-Some of the annual indices have increased in recent years, and are more variable interannually compared to historic values.
-The spring 2022 estimate of abundance for sandhill cranes in the Central Platte River Valley (CPRV), Nebraska, corrected for visibility bias, was 685,476 birds.
-This estimate is 12% below the 2020 estimate.
-The photocorrected average using the most recent 3 years of data (2019-22) was 804,645, which is well above the established population-objective range of 350,000-475,000 cranes.
-The CPRV survey was not done in 2020.
-All Central Flyway States, except Nebraska, allowed crane hunting in portions of their States during 2021-22.
-An estimated 21,101 Central Flyway hunters participated in these seasons.
-This estimate was 23% lower than the number that participated in the previous season for the same states.
-Hunters harvested 59,565 MCP cranes in the U.S. portion of the Central Flyway during the 2021-22 season.
-The long-term (1982-2019) trends for the MCP indicate that harvest has been increasing at a higher rate than population growth.
-The fall 2021 pre-migration survey for the Rocky Mountain Population (RMP) counted 23,963 cranes, 7% lower than the count from 2020.
-The 3-year average was 23,630 sandhill cranes, which exceeds the established population objective of 17,000-21,000 for the RMP.
-Hunting seasons during 2021-22 in portions of Arizona, Idaho, Montana, New Mexico, Utah, and Wyoming resulted in a harvest of 1,435 RMP cranes, an 81% increase from the previous year's harvest.
-The Lower Colorado River Valley Population (LCRVP) survey results indicated a 36% decrease from 2021 (5,883 birds) to 2022 (3,787 birds).
-The 3-year average is 4,204 LCRVP cranes, which is above the population objective of 2,500 birds.
-The Eastern Population (EP) sandhill crane fall survey index for 2021 (90,029) was a 5% decrease from the previous year. and well above the objective of 30,000 cranes for this population.
-A total of 835 cranes were harvested in Alabama, Kentucky, and Tennessee during the 2021-22 season.
+Abstract: The U.S. Fish and Wildlife Service, working with partners, annually assesses the population status and harvest of four populations of sandhill cranes: the Mid-continent, Rocky Mountain, Lower Colorado River Valley, and Eastern populations.
+Annual abundance estimates of the Mid-Continent Population (MCP) of sandhill cranes were relatively stable from 1982 to the mid-2000s.
+Some of the MCP annual indices have increased in recent years and are more variable interannually compared to historic values.
+The spring 2023 estimate of abundance for sandhill cranes in the Central Platte River Valley (CPRV), Nebraska, corrected for visibility bias, was 1,259,199 birds.
+This estimate is 83% higher than the 2022 estimate and is a record high for the MCP.
+The photo-corrected average using the most recent 3 years of data (2011-23) is 909,046, which is well above the established population-objective range of 350,000-475,000 cranes.
+All Central Flyway states, except Nebraska, allowed crane hunting in portions of their states during 2022-23.
+An estimated 23,529 Central Flyway hunters participated in these seasons.
+This estimate was 12% higher than the number that participated in the previous season for the same states.
+Hunters harvested 56,178 MCP cranes in the U.S. portion of the Central Flyway during the 2022-23 season.
+The fall 2022 pre-migration survey for the Rocky Mountain Population (RMP) counted 18,632 cranes, 22% lower than the count from 2021.
+The 3-year average was 22,744 sandhill cranes, which exceeds the established population objective of 17,000-21,000 for the RMP.
+Hunting seasons during 2022-23 in portions of Arizona, Idaho, Montana, New Mexico, Utah, and Wyoming resulted in a harvest of 1,586 RMP cranes, an 11% increase from the previous year's harvest.
+The Lower Colorado River Valley Population (LCRVP) survey results indicated a 25% increase from 2022 (3,787 birds) to 2023 (4,719 birds).
+The 3year average is 4,796 LCRVP cranes, which is above the population objective of 2,500 birds.
+The Eastern Population (EP) sandhill crane fall survey index for 2022 (107,164) was a 19% increase from the previous year, and well above the objective of 30,000 cranes for this population.
+A total of 1,085 cranes were harvested in Alabama, Kentucky, and Tennessee during the 2022-23 season, which was 30% higher than last year.